 - To deter similar bad acts in the future: Lawsuits always have some deterrent impact, but word gets out when someone is hit for a truly high-dollar amount.
 This is especially true as concerns corporate defendants.

-As you can imagine, courts require a number of hurdles that victims’ attorney must jump over to successfully secure these extra awards in injury cases.
+As you can imagine, courts require a number of hurdles that victims' attorney must jump over to successfully secure punitive damages in injury cases.
 This is because of the serious nature of the penalties imposed, as well as the often sizable amounts of money that juries can award.

 First, there must be "actual damages."
 Meaning, there must be a dollar award for loss of wages, medical bills, property damages, and/or mental anguish.
 Exemplary damages cannot occur in a vacuum, so to speak.

 Second, the plaintiff must show some kind of "aggravated conduct."
 This is where much of the fight in court happens.
 Relevant to most injury cases, this requires a showing of "gross negligence."
 The plaintiff must prove the following tests: